 The bright light of dawn enters through the open-air windows of the wood thatched house of a homestay in the remote community of Piedras Blancas, Costa Rica.
 I awake on a mattress surrounded by a dozen study abroad students who hiked with me to the village the day before.

-The home’s owner, a middle-aged woman named Magda, starts our day off with a traditional Costa Rican breakfast of gallo pinto, rice with beans and herbs, scrambled eggs, and of course, black coffee.
-We spend the day with Magda and her children, learning about the surrounding countryside, traditional farming techniques and the importance of rice and beans.
+The home’s owner, a middle-aged woman named Magda, starts our day off with a traditional Costa Rican breakfast of gallo pinto, rice with beans and herbs, scrambled eggs, and black coffee.
+We spend the day with Magda and her children, learning about the surrounding countryside, traditional farming techniques, and the importance of rice and beans.

 My experience on a homestay with Magda was an irreplaceable experience, offering me a unique window into Costa Rica’s authentic everyday culture that I would not be able to find elsewhere.

 For many study abroad programs, especially those located in Central or South America or Africa, doing a homestay is the most common housing choice for students.
 Some programs even include homestays as a built-in component.